mateospencer/jasper/README.md

 ⸻

 ## 4. Future Development
-	A. Developing to enable continous listening as well as a sleep command.
+- Developing to enable continous listening as well as a sleep command.
-	B. Adding Spotify API integration
+- Adding Spotify API integration
-	C. Adding some smart home integration
+- Adding some smart home integration
-	D. Adding some computer controls
+- Adding some computer controls